rodgzilla/langton_ant_machine_learning/README.md

 # Langton's Ant Simulation

 A Python implementation of Langton's Ant cellular automaton with visualization, dataset generation, and highway detection capabilities.
+It has been written entirely by Claude code.

 ## Features